Jokowi invites people to welcome 2022 with a new spirit - ExBulletin

 Jokowi invites people to welcome 2022 with a new spirit

 Kastara.ID, Jakarta – President Joko Widodo (Jokowi) has stated that the Indonesian people have passed 2021 with various tests.
-From the Covid-19 pandemic, the economic slowdown and the great global uncertainty.
+The Covid-19 pandemic, the economic slowdown and the great global uncertainty.

-With the different trials and challenges experienced by the Indonesian nation, Jokowi stressed that he has strengthened and united the whole community.
+Through the different experiences and challenges experienced by the Indonesian nation, Jokowi stressed that he has strengthened and united the whole community.

-In the same post, the head of state called on the public to welcome 2022 with a new spirit and work to move Indonesia forward.
+In the same message, the head of state urged the public to embrace 2022 with a new spirit and work for the progress of Indonesia.

 Through this forge, we welcome 2022 with a new spirit, working for an advanced Indonesia, he added.

-Meanwhile, Cabinet Secretary (Setkab) Pramono Anung is grateful that the Indonesian nation is able to cope well from 2021, although it won’t be easy.
+Meanwhile, Cabinet Secretary (Setkab) Pramono Anung is grateful that the Indonesian nation is doing well from 2021, although it won’t be easy.
 He hopes that the different challenges will become experiences to be improved in 2022.

 Sources